JuliaMath/DoubleFloats.jl/README.md

 - results from testing with BenchmarkTools on one machine
 - BigFloat precision was set to 106 bits, for fair comparison

+## Suggested Use

+If your input values are Float64[Float32], map them to Double64[Double32] and proceed with your computation.
+Then map the output values to Float64[Float32], and work with those values.
+Where throughput is important, this manner of us can be applied to particularly sensitive parts of your computation.

 ## Questions and Contributions